Kit and replica cars of New Zealand: Peter Pellandine

 Peter Pellandine founded Ashley Laminates with Keith Waddington.
-They designed and made fibreglass sports cars bodies under the name “Ashley”.
+They designed and made fibreglass sports cars bodies under the name "Ashley".
 In late 1956 Peter Pellandine split from the partnership up Falcon Shells.
-It had the rights to the short wheel base Ashley 750, which became the Falcon Mk 1 and the Ashley Sports Racer the Falcon Mk II.
-Pelladine moved to New Zealand with family in 1957 and setting up a New Zealand branch of Falcon Shells.
+It had the rights to the short wheel base Ashley 750, which became the Falcon Mk 1, and the Ashley Sports Racer the Falcon Mk II.
+Pelladine moved to New Zealand with his family in 1957, and set up a New Zealand branch of Falcon Shells.
 In 1959 he returned to England via Australia.

 Manufacturers

 Acorn

 A series of six cars built by Peter Parkinson of Christchurch.
-The cars were names after Peanuts characters with the first being called the Acorn Lucy (now registered as the Strike88) in the early 1970's.
-He built two Acorn Marcie's - a small sports car based on a 1300cc Triumph Herald engine.
+The cars were named after Peanuts characters, with the first being called the Acorn Lucy (now registered as the Strike88) in the early 1970s.
+He built two Acorn Marcies - a small sports car based on a 1300cc Triumph Herald engine.
 The last car was called the Acorn Schroeder, a car similar in shape to the Bugatti Type 35.
 The other known name was Linus.

 Almac

-Almac is a New Zealand based kit car company founded in 1984 and located in Upper Hutt.
-Almac cars is a part of Almac Reinforced Plastics Ltd, a fibreglass product manufacturing company founded in 1971 by Alex McDonald.
+Almac is a New Zealand-based kit car company founded in 1984 and located in Upper Hutt.
+Almac Cars is a part of Almac Reinforced Plastics Ltd, a fibreglass product manufacturing company founded in 1971 by Alex McDonald.
 McDonald's interest in kit cars started while he was living in England, having purchased a Jem Marsh Sirocco.
 Jem Marsh founded the Marcos car company.